About

 using qualified names for all its functions.

-The main type to be manipulated is node
+The main type to be manipulated is node.
+This type represents

 a value in the TOML file, either the complete configuration file